import math

 else:

-# if either base of peak exists, the shift can be directly performed
+# if either base of peak exists, shifting can be directly performed

 pfc_shifter = PFCShifter(shape=self._pfc_shape, contracts=self._future_contracts)